Overview

 The Smart Card Environment

 Obviously, programming a smart card is not the same as programming a desktop computer.
 It has no keyboard or screen, for a start.
 So how does a smart card receive its input and communicate its output?
 It talks to the outside world through its bi-directional I/O contact.
 Communication takes place at 9600 baud or more, according to the T=0 and T=1 protocols defined in ISO/IEC standards 7816-3 and 7816-4.
+(The latest cards also implement the contactless ISO14443 protocol.)
 But this is completely invisible to the Basic programmer – all you have to do is define a command in the card, and program it like an ordinary Basic procedure.
 Then you can call this command from a ZC-Basic program running on the PC.
 Again, the command is called as if it was an ordinary procedure.

 The BasicCard operating system takes care of all the communications for you.
 It will even encrypt and decrypt the commands and responds if you ask it to.
 All you have to do is specify a different two-byte ID for each command that you define.
 (If you are familiar with ISO/IEC 7816-4: Interindustry commands for interchange, you will know these two bytes as CLA and INS, for Class and Instruction.)